stackrox/stackrox/tests/e2e/run-e2e-tests-README.md

 ## The Tested Image Version

-By default this test runner emulates CI and relies on the output of `make tag` to determin which images are deployed via `deploy/` scripts.
+By default this test runner emulates CI and relies on the output of `make tag` to determine which images are deployed via `deploy/` scripts.
 When local changes are made this tag goes `-dirty` and that suffix is dropped to facilitate local changes to tests without the need to build and push `-dirty` images.
 In order to satisfy the tight coupling between the `deploy/` scripts and roxctl version, a